 After the election of President Trump, Jeff Sessions was named attorney general, putting all the progress the Shepards made at risk.

-"The campaign just unleashed all of this vulgarity and hate against everyone that isn't the same," says Judy.
+"The campaign just unleashed all of this vulgarity and hate against everyone that isn't the same," Judy said.

 State agencies are not required to report hate crimes to the Department of Justice.
 With no mandatory reporting, Judy and Dennis fear many hate crimes go unnoticed and uncounted.

-"It has become a very scary situation," says Judy.
+"It has become a very scary situation," Judy said.
 "Not just for the gay community, but all of the protected classes.
 All the minority classes.
 People of color.
 Different religions.
 Different national origins.
 Immigrants, refugees, the gay community, women.
 If you're not a straight, white, Christian man in this community right now, in this country, I am worried about you.
-Because, backlash, progress is definitely against you."
+Because backlash, progress is definitely against you."